MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 When completed with the tutorial, assess your knowledge using the self-assessment and go back over any content you did not understand.

 First, before starting, play through the example .c3p finished file to get an idea of what you'll be creating (located in this repo that you cloned at the start of the unit). (left click is the only control you need to play).
 As you can see, you'll be adding "power-ups" to a flappy bird style game.

+Not sure where to find the .c3p file?
+Clone this repo, (or use the repo you cloned in Learning Guide 0) and access both the .c3p project file and construct file folder from there.

+The next 3 modules you will be working from a "base game" and remixing the project.
+I will also begin to "hold you hand less" as time goes on, expecting that you will use the skills you have learned from previous modules to "fill in the gaps" where I have not explained exactly what to do.

 ## By the end of this tutorial you should know:
 1. What a *Boolean or Bool* is